GuiltyDolphin/RAYLEIGH/README.md

   -f FILE_NAME, --file-name=FILE_NAME
-                        Provide the file name to be read explicitly --outliers=OUTLIERS   Provide the value to be used when finding outliers
+                        Provide the file name to be read explicitly --outliers=OUTLIERS   Provide the value to be used when finding outliers --single-figure       Plot all the frames on a single figure
 ```